Zulfikar Ali Bhutto

 Bhutto's legacy remains contentious, praised for nationalist and a secular internationalist agenda, yet criticised for economic challenges, political repression and human rights abuses.
-He is often considered one of Pakistan's greatest leaders and referred to as the Quaid-e-Awām ("the People's Leader").
-He was posthumously awarded the Nishan-e-Pakistan, the highest civilian award of the country.
-His party, the PPP, continues to be a significant political force in Pakistan, with his daughter Benazir Bhutto serving twice as prime minister, and his son-in-law, Asif Ali Zardari, becoming president.
+He is often referred to as the Quaid-e-Awām ("the People's Leader") by his supporters.
+His daughter Benazir Bhutto served twice as prime minister, and his son-in-law, Asif Ali Zardari, twice as president.